-Once appointed, the Chief Executive Officer of the MEDC or the Chief Executive Officer's designee would have to call the first meeting of the Board.
-At the first meeting, the Board would have to elect a member as a chairperson and could elect other officers that it considered necessary or appropriate.
-The Board would have to meet quarterly, or more frequently at the call of the chairperson or at the request of 10 or more members.
+The individuals appointed as voting members would have to call the first meeting of the Board.
+At the first meeting, the voting members of the Board would have to elect a member as a chairperson and could elect other officers that it considered necessary or appropriate.
+The Board would have to meet at least quarterly, or more frequently at the call of the chairperson or at the request of at least 10 members.

-A majority of the members of the Board would constitute a quorum for transacting business.
-A vote in favor by a majority of the members of the Board serving would be required for any action of the Board.
-The Board would be subject to the Open Meetings Act and the Freedom of Information Act.
+A majority of the voting members of the Board would constitute a quorum for transacting business.
+A vote in favor by a majority of the voting members of the Board serving would have to be required for any action of the Board.